SublimeText/TableEditor/README.md

 ### Temporary Enable/Disable *Table Editor* for current view

-Some time you like temporary enable table editor and then disable it.
-It is useful if you edit *Python* or *Java* code and like to pretty print table, then continue edit your code.
+Some times you might like to temporarily enable table editor and then disable it.
+It is useful if you edit *Python* or *Java* code and want to pretty print a table, then continue editing your code as normal.
-For do this you should:
+To do this you should:

 * Click *ctrl+shift+p* for show command palette
 * Select *Table Editor: Enable for current view*